We’ve made it easier to pay your Santander credit card within the app. To do this:

 To see if you’re able to update, go back to ‘General’ and tap ‘Software Update’.

 What do I do if I can’t remember my log on details for Online Banking?

 You will use the same security details to log on to Online Banking as you do for Mobile Banking.
 If you can’t remember what these are, you may be able to recover them online.
-Visit https://retail.santander.co.uk and tap ‘Forgotten your details or unable to log on?’
+Visit our Online Banking page and click ‘Forgotten details?’
 Follow the instructions provided to find out what your Personal ID is, or to reset your other details.

 Will I still be able to use my other Santander apps?

-This change only affects the Santander Mobile Banking app.
-If you also use the Santander Business Banking app, you will be able to continue using these as normal.
+This change only affects the Santander mobile banking app.
+If you also use the Santander Business Banking app, you’ll be able to continue using these as normal.